American Chamber of Commerce in Taiwan: Activities

 AmCham Taiwan represents its diverse membership in government advocacy efforts, provides a forum for networking and access to information, and encourages civic-minded participation in the greater Taiwan community.

 Committees

-Much of AmCham's advocacy efforts begin in one of 26 committees, whose fields of activity range from Agro-Chemical, Banking, and Manufacturing to Education & Training, Public Health and Travel & Tourism.
+Much of AmCham's advocacy efforts begin in one of 24 committees, whose fields of activity range from agro-chemical, banking, and semiconductor to digital economy, public health and travel & tourism.
 Most committees formulate a priority issues paper included in the Taiwan White Paper.

 Taiwan White Paper

 Each year, AmCham publishes a white paper that summarizes AmCham's recommendations to the government and public on legislative, regulatory and enforcement issues that have a major impact on the quality of the business environment.
 The primary purposes are information and advocacy.
 The paper assesses the Taiwan business climate on both the macro level and sector by sector.
 It provides a review of the status of last year's priority issues, states the current issues identified by AmCham's industry-specific committees, and offers recommendations to the U.S. government.